mrkkrp/req/README.md

   TLS (HTTPS) support for `http-client`.

-It's important to note that since we leverage well-known libraries that the whole Haskell ecosystem uses, there is no risk in using Req, as the machinery for performing requests is the same as with `http-conduit` and Wreq, it's just the API is different.
+It's important to note that since we leverage well-known libraries that the whole Haskell ecosystem uses, there is no risk in using Req.
+The machinery for performing requests is the same as `http-conduit` and Wreq.
+The only difference is the API.

 ## Motivation and Req vs other libraries